-This brochure describes the benefits of the Rural Carrier Benefit Plan under our contract (CS 1073) with the United States Office of Personnel Management (OPM), as authorized by the Federal Employees Health Benefits law.
+This brochure describes the benefits of the Rural Carrier Benefit Plan under contract (CS 1073) between The National Rural Letter Carriers' Association and the United States Office of Personnel Management (OPM), as authorized by the Federal Employees Health Benefits law.
 This Plan is administered by Claims Administration Corporation, an Aetna company.
 Customer service may be reached at 800-638-8432 or through our website: www.rcbphealth.com.
 The address for the Rural Carrier Benefit Plan administrative office is: